Maumagnaguagno/Spriter/README.md

 SVGs are very recent to me, never explored them earlier.
 The old method to save SVGs was very simple and created big files, while the new method creates a single rect for the background and cluster consecutive equal pixels.
-Such optimization may help to decrease the file size while saving time, writing to disk a big file is much slower.
+Such optimization may help decrease the file size while saving time, writing to disk a big file is much slower.
 Note that few images can take advantage of such optimization, as real pictures have several colors.

 ## How Spriter works